 - Jiri Hulcr, Assembling a killer research team

 - Fredy Altpeter, Digging for diamonds

 What are ways to bring my research to audiences?
 How can I better communicate my results?
 From blogs, to Twitter, to podcasts.
 Experiences of two UF/IFAS faculty and key insights from a faculty outside UF/IFAS will be shared as formal presentations followed by a panel discussion.

 Moderator: Mathews Paret

-- Rob Gilbert, Effective approaches in communicating research through perspectives from interactions with the Florida and U.S. sugarcane industry and internationally
+- Rob Gilbert, Effective approaches in communicating research

 - Andy Selepak, MAMC Social Media, Social media and getting your research and discoveries noticed by the public